lasalazarr/monolith-migrate-to-reactive-modules/README.md

 ## 3) Reactive API and Blocked JDBC Connection

-At the Master branch the application is running with Webflux over Netty but producing blocking threads to connect via JDBC to the Database.
+At the reactive-jbdc-bloked branch the application is running with Webflux over Netty but producing blocking threads to connect via JDBC to the Database.

 ## 4) Reactive API and non blocking R2DBC Connection to the database

-At the Full-Reactive branch the application is running with Webflux over Netty with R2DBC conection to a postgreSQL database.
+At the Master branch the application is running with Webflux over Netty with R2DBC conection to a postgreSQL database.